Engin-Boot/pong-stage-AleenaSaleem/Stage0/start-state.md

   When - User clicks on 'start-game'  button

-  Then - start the game and trigger the keep-score module
+  Then - Trigger the 'add-player' module